roemvaar/cs_notes/README.md

 - Stacks
 - Queues
 - Heaps (Binary Heaps/Trees - mins or max heaps - logarithmic)
-- Dynamic Arrays - Vectors / ArrayLists
+- Dynamic Arrays - Vectors / ArrayLists - a vector is implemented with an array.
+When the array hits capacity, the vector will create a new array with double the capacity and copy all the elements over to the new array.
 - Hash Tables

 **Algorithms:**